ToniWonKanobi/theoveranalyzed.net/posts/2015/7/6/leaving-squarespace-part-iii-making-camel-my-own.md

 		.use(require('markdown-it-highlightjs'));
 	```

 7. Now that `markdown-it-highlightjs` is installed, you'll need to load a stylesheet.
-Navigate to Camel's directory, and from there,
+Navigate to Camel's directory, and from there:

 	```
 	/node_modules/markdown-it-highlightjs/node_modules/highlight.js/styles
 	```

 	Grab whichever stylesheet you prefer, place that in Camel's public directory where stylesheets go: `/public/css`

 9. Finally, you'll need to edit `header.html` to load whichever stylesheet you chose in the prior step

 	```html